cameronmcelfresh/dislocationdynamics/README.md

 If it is of interest to have the crystal oriented along a certain direction, simply select that direction as either the x, y, or z-axis and then use cross-product and dot product rules to find the other appropriate axes.
 Changing the orientation of the crystal does NOT change the orientation of the stresses or mesh - it changes the orientation of the glide planes internal to the mesh.

-## How-To: Navigate the MODEL code using doxygen
+## How-To: Navigate the MODEL code using Doxygen
+To learn the dependencies of the MODEL codebase Doxygen can be used to navigate through the code.
+Firstly, follow standard instructions to download and install Doxygen (http://www.doxygen.nl).
+After running doxygen, which can easily be done with the "doxywizard" command in the terminal, simply run Doxygen in the doxygen folder of the MODEL library.